m4ttsch/omscs-notes-notes/operating-systems/distributed-file-systems.md

+---
+id: distributed-file-systems
+title: Distributed File Systems
-# Distributed File Systems
+sidebar_label: Distributed File Systems
-#gios
+---

 ## Distributed File Systems
 Modern operating systems export a high-level filesystem interface to abstract all of the (potentially) different types of storage devices present on a machine and unify them under a common API.

 The OS can hide the fact that there isn’t even local physical storage on a machine; rather, the files are maintained on a remote filesystem that is being accessed over the network.